CBC Radio: English

-The inconsistency of branding between the word "One" and the numerals "2" and "3" was a deliberate design choice on CBC's part and is not an error, though from 1997 to 2007, CBC Music was known as "CBC Radio Two".
+The inconsistency of branding between the word "One" and the numerals "2" and "3" was a deliberate design choice on CBC's part and is not an error; however, from 1997 to 2007, CBC Music was known as "CBC Radio Two".

 From 1944 to 1962 the CBC's English service operated two radio networks, the main Trans-Canada Network and the Dominion Network.
 In 1962 the Dominion Network was disbanded and the Trans-Canada Network became known as CBC Radio and in 1997, CBC Radio One.
 In some cases CBC announcers will still say "CBC Radio" in reference to programs that air only on Radio One.

 CBC Music originated in 1960 as the CBC FM network.
 It was rebranded as CBC Stereo in 1975, and then CBC Radio Two in 1997 before becoming CBC Music in 2018.

 In August 2009, CBC Radio launched a mobile app, initially for iOS, featuring streams of the three services, and other web-exclusive stations.
 In February 2012, the CBC launched a new, similar streaming platform and app known as CBC Music.
 In October 2019, CBC Music was succeeded by CBC Listen, a new platform that encompasses CBC Radio and CBC Music content, as well as CBC-produced podcasts.